 The world we live in is filled with so many wonders, and yet the little tiny person we are compared to our whole planet tells us how much there is out there to explore and to experience.
-Are we really missing out the essentials of a human experience?
+Are we really missing out the essentials of human experience?
 What makes us wonder and willing to reach out the unknown is probably in our DNA.
 We are curious beings and always in search of inner-happiness.
-Backpacking is one of the best ways to explore ourselves from the perspectives of the people, nature and its wilderness.
+Backpacking is one of the best ways to explore territories out of our comfort zone.

 Hauling your backpack around the world and in the midst of the unknown gives you a sense of freedom.
 For sure backpacking is a way to connect intensely with people, different cultures, and new environments.
 Stepping out of your comfort zone might not be easy at the beginning but it eventually rewards you with a sense of gratitude, openness, and self-acceptance.
 You learn to plan, stay organized and live in the moment, but you also learn how to develop your instinct.
 If you are ready to take this leap of faith then consider some of the important points below, before you start your backpacking trip: